lovish69/observability-project/README.md

-# Kubernetes Observability Project using Argo CD, Prometheus, and Grafana
+# Kubernetes Observability Project using Docker, Argo CD, Prometheus, and Grafana

 This project demonstrates a complete DevOps pipeline where a static website is containerized using Docker, deployed to a Kubernetes cluster using GitOps with Argo CD, and monitored with Prometheus and Grafana using the `kube-prometheus-stack`.